Mediator – Arbitrator – Internal Investigator

 It is with these experiences and his desire to help parties reach fair and informed settlements that Gary offers his services as a Mediator, as an Arbitrator and as an Internal Investigator.

-Gary serves as an independent Mediator as well as a panel member for Alaris Alternative Dispute Resolution.
+Gary serves as an independent Mediator.
 He serves as an Arbitrator as a panel member of the American Arbitration Association.

 During the course of his law practice, Gary was actively involved in his community serving as President of the Boone County Bar Association; Chair of the Columbia Chamber of Commerce; Co-Chair of the City of Columbia’s Race Relations Task Force; and Chairing and serving on two Boone County, Missouri, commissions addressing overcrowding in the Boone County Jail.